tony-aw/broadcast/README.md

   arrays?
 - The `sweep()` and `outer()` functions being too slow or too limiting?
 - that there is no array analogy to `data.table::dcast()`?
-- difficulties in handling nested lists?
+- difficulties in handling deeply nested lists?
 - that certain ‘Numpy’ operations have no equivalent operation in ‘R’?

 If you answered “YES” to any of the above, ‘broadcast’ may be the ‘R’ -